miguelamello/golang-user-role-service/README.md

 The microservice should enforce strong authentication and authorization mechanisms to protect the integrity and confidentiality of user roles.
 This may include implementing secure protocols, encryption, and access controls to safeguard sensitive data.

 ### User-Friendly Interface:
-Consider building a user-friendly web interface or a dashboard that allows administrators to manage user roles, view role assignments, and monitor the overall health of the service.
+Final step is building a user-friendly web interface or a dashboard that allows administrators to manage user roles, view role assignments, and monitor the overall health of the service.

 By providing a centralized User Domain Role Service, we can simplify role management across corporate applications, ensure consistency in role assignments, and enhance security by implementing robust access controls.
 This microservice can greatly streamline user provisioning, access control, and compliance processes within the organization.